 Hair Tissue Mineral Analysis

-Hair Tissue Mineral Analysis can be called HTMA.
+What Hair Tissue Mineral Analysis (HTMA) offers.

 HTMA is a tissue biopsy showing a unique cellular reading of cell function.
 Blood and urine are transport fluid which show what is going to and from cells – hair shows the metabolic activity of the cell.

 Hair is a stable biopsy material, easy to sample and requires no special handling (apart from keeping it clean).

 The test is very accurate and reliable.
 Computer controlled mass-spectrometer technology can easily assess parts per million and even parts per billion.

 It is useful at four levels